SHTFDad may collect a share of sales or other compensation from the links on this page.

 Some of the older rechargeable battery compositions, particularly nickel-cadmium and nickel-metal hydride can suffer from what is known as The Memory Effect.

-Also known as battery effect, battery memory, or lazy battery effect, The Memory Effect is an observable issue with these batteries.
+Also known as the battery effect, battery memory, or lazy battery effect, The Memory Effect is an observable issue with these batteries.
 It’s useful to be aware of The Memory Effect, as it is a common issue with the types of batteries named above.

 In simple terms, The Memory Effect causes these types of batteries to hold less charge.
 If these batteries are charged after only being partially discharged, the battery seems to remember the smaller capacity.